Planning Maps / Areas / Wollongong / Warrawong

 Is Warrawong flood-prone?

-Very little of Warrawong carries a mapped flood overlay (the Wollongong average is 4%).
+Flood mapping covers Warrawong and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 4%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Warrawong bushfire-prone?